GatoGraphQL/GatoGraphQL/README.md

 ### Installing your first website

-Install following DB dump, created from the PoP Demo (https://demo.getpop.org), to have your your first PoP website up and running quickly:
+Install the following DB dump, created from the PoP Demo (https://demo.getpop.org), to have your your first PoP website up and running quickly:

   wp-content/plugins/pop-demo-environment/install/pop_demo.sql